yeohhq/tp/docs/UserGuide.md

 #### 2.3.5 Listing all upcoming appointments : `a-list`

-Shows a list of all your upcoming patient appointments in Archangel.
+Shows a list of all your uncompleted patient appointments in Archangel.

 Format: `a-list`

 #### 2.3.6 Listing all past and present appointments : `a-listall`

-Shows a list of all your past and present patient appointments in Archangel.
+Shows a list of all your patient appointments in Archangel.

 Format: `a-listall`